Status Between 3ANC True Wireless Headphones Review

 1.0

-The passive soundstage is bad, but that's to be expected.
-By design, they bypass your outer ear, which sound needs to interact with to create a more immersive and wide soundstage.
-As a result, the soundstage these buds create is closed-off and sounds like it's coming from inside your head, rather than from speakers in the room around you.
+The passive soundstage is bad, which is to be expected for in-ear headphones.
+These headphones bypass your outer ear by design, which sound needs to interact with to create a more immersive and wide soundstage.
+As a result, the soundstage these buds create is closed-off and sounds like it's coming from inside your head rather than from speakers in the room around you.

 Virtual Soundstage